Spirit Phone

-Spirit Phone is the seventh album by Lemon Demon, a musical project created by American musician Neil Cicierega.
-Released in 2016, the album was Lemon Demon's first full-length album in eight years.
-The album was released digitally through Bandcamp on February 29, 2016, and other streaming services the following day.
-On July 10, 2018, independent label Needlejuice Records announced vinyl, CD and cassette releases, which shipped on October 21, 2018.
+Spirit Phone is the seventh studio album by Lemon Demon, a musical project created by American musician Neil Cicierega.
+The album was released digitally through Bandcamp on February 29, 2016, marking his first full-length album in eight years.
+All tracks were written, performed, and recorded by Neil Cicierega.

-All tracks were written, performed and recorded by Neil Cicierega.
-The album's cover art was created by Cicierega's wife, the Massachusetts comic book artist Ming Doyle.
+The album's cover art was created by Cicierega's wife, comic book artist Ming Doyle.
 The song "Sweet Bod" features a guitar solo by Dave Kitsberg of Time Lord rock group Time Crash.
-The album received generally positive reception and was largely successful, with the track "Touch-Tone Telephone" currently Lemon Demon's most played song on Spotify, with over 54 million streams, and surpassing "The Ultimate Showdown of Ultimate Destiny".
+The album received generally positive reception and was largely successful, with the track "Touch-Tone Telephone" once being Lemon Demon's most streamed track with over 80 million streams on Spotify.
+On July 10, 2018, independent label Needlejuice Records announced vinyl, CD, and cassette releases of Spirit Phone.

 History

 Shortly after the release of Lemon Demon's 2008 album View-Monster, Cicierega began work on the next Lemon Demon album which would be released eight years later as Spirit Phone.

-In July 2009, "Eighth Wonder", a song about the cryptid Gef, was made available as an mp3 download on lemondemon.com, followed by a music video for the song posted to his Youtube channel in November of that year.
-This release was nearly identical to the version heard on Spirit Phone.
+In July 2009, "Eighth Wonder", a song about the cryptid Gef, was made available as an MP3 download on Lemon Demon's website, followed by Cicierega releasing a music video for the song in November.
 A demo produced during this time titled "Ivanushka" would later be adapted into Spirit Phone track "Touch-Tone Telephone".
-The original version was eventually released to Neil Cicierega's Patreon in January 2018.

-Between 2010 and 2016, Cicierega would tease more early versions of tracks that would eventually appear on Spirit Phone, released online as demos or performed live.
-In April 2012, an early version of "Reaganomics" was uploaded to Neil's second channel, along with a video accompaniment intended for live shows, edited from clips of Ronald Reagan in his final film role The Killers.
-Reaganomics would be performed live at the anime convention Youmacon 2012, along with early versions of "As Your Father I Expressly Forbid It", "Ancient Aliens", and "Cabinet Man".

-In July 2012, Cicierega posted two unused opening themes for the animated television series Gravity Falls to his Tumblr blog, elements of which would become Spirit Phone bonus tracks "Gravitron", and "Moon's Request" respectively (the latter being a remix of the original opening theme Cicierega made for Gravity Falls that removes any mentions of the show).
+In April 2012, a live backing video for an early version of "Reaganomics" was uploaded to Cicierega's second channel, edited from clips of Ronald Reagan in his final film role The Killers.
+The song would be performed live at the anime convention Youmacon 2012, along with early versions of "As Your Father I Expressly Forbid It", "Ancient Aliens", and "Cabinet Man".
+In July 2012, Cicierega created two unused opening themes for the animated television series Gravity Falls, elements of which would become Spirit Phone bonus tracks "Gravitron" and "Moon's Request", the latter being a remix of its respective theme.

 In October 2014, "When He Died" was released on Patreon.
 The album was released digitally on February 29, 2016, followed by a remastered physical release on vinyl, CD, and cassette in October 2018 by Needlejuice Records, followed by 8-track and minidisc releases in 2019 and 2020.